slerman12/Help-me/7-Ongoing.md

 ### (3) Student's negligence.

 Suppose I didn’t do anything they suggested or requested of me.
 (Extraordinarily False, but assume True).

-> [!NOTE]
-> In this set of assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.

-#

-Finally:

 ### (4) PhD student handbook.